The right to access food also includes the right to know what is being eaten.

-Traceability allows the management of any eventual dangerous situations through the knowledge of production processes and the possible identification of production batches in case of emergency.
+Traceability allows the management of any possible situations of risk through the knowledge of production processes and the possible identification of production batches in case of emergency.

-Traceability may be internal if the entire transformation process concerns a single company; but when the production process involves more than one company, then traceability must be in place for the entire production chain.
+Traceability may be solely internal if the entire transformation process concerns a single company; however, when the production process involves more than one company, then traceability must be set in place for the entire production chain.

-It is therefore fundamental to always read the label of food products, because it helps us make the right choices when buying them.
+It is therefore fundamental to always read the label of food products as it helps us make the right choices when buying them.

 The following information is printed on the label:

-There are about 25,000 tons of milk produced daily in our region.
-A huge amount is intended for human consumption, either fresh or shelf-stable and for transformation into dairy products passing through processes in milk plants, cooperatives and dairy processing industries.
+Around 25,000 tons of milk are produced daily in our region.
+A huge amount is intended for human consumption, either fresh or long-life or for processing into dairy products in milk plants, cooperatives and dairy processing industries.

-It can be said that the Piedmont milk, whey and cheese-making industries are as impressive as the Milky Way galaxy: 2,700 companies with 150,000 heads of cattle that annually produce 9 million tons of milk.
+It can be said that Piedmont milk, whey and cheese-making industries are as impressive as the Milky Way itself: 2,700 companies with 150,000 heads of cattle that annually produce 9 million tons of milk.

-A portion of this milk becomes cheese, and what a cheese as evidenced by 9 DOP products and 55 PAT products.
+A portion of this milk becomes cheese, and a very prestigious cheese at that with nine DOP products and 55 PAT products.